gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 * **Decreased Identity fraud (identity theft)** through the elimination of centralized databases & passwords and with the introduction of tamper-proof verifiable credentials and government-grade secure ID Wallets.
 * **Improved conversion rates/reduced onboarding abandonment rates** through one-click onboarding and authentication processes that enhance customer experience.
 Customers forget about lengthy Know-Your-Customer (KYC) forms that force them to manually fill in the required information.
 * **Increased efficiency** for organizations as resources are no longer used to manually verify individual credential authenticity and legitimacy.
-For example, university administrative staff no longer need manually and physically verify that the applicant’s degree is legitimate.
+For example, university administrative staff no longer need to manually and physically verify that the applicant’s degree is legitimate.
 * **New revenue streams** (for governments and universities) with the issuance of verifiable credentials such as eIDs and digital academic diplomas and transcripts.
 * **Boosted privacy & security** through the use of advanced cryptography and blockchain technology.